-During WW2 allied naval engineers were tasked with retrofitting B24 bomber planes with extra plating under the plane for added protection against ground fire.
+During WW2 allied engineers were tasked with retrofitting B-24 bomber planes with extra plating under the plane for added protection against ground fire.
 Their strategy was simple.
-As planes came back from bombing runs they would analyze where their gun and shrapnel damage to determine where they would add the extra armor.
-Since armor was heavy that could only put it in key areas so they could still have enough fuel to go the necessary distance.
+As planes came back from bombing runs they would analyze where the gun and shrapnel damage was to determine where they would add the extra armor.
+Since armor was heavy they could only put it in key areas so they could still have enough fuel to go the necessary distance.
 The result of this logic didn’t result in more planes making it back safely and one could only imagine the amount of consternation this caused.

 The problem with that line of thinking was that they were putting extra armor plating in places where a plane could take damage and return back safely.
 By analyzing the surviving planes there was an inherent bias.
 They eventually changed tactics and start analyzing planes that went down and using that data to inform where to put the extra armor.

 Survivorship bias (or ‘silent evidence’ as noted by Nassim Taleb) is the idea of focusing on the entities that ‘survived’ some sort of process and unintentionally discounting those that did not.
-For example, for every hall-of-fame musician or athlete, president, or CEO their are legions of men and women who failed to achieve such exalted status.
+For example, for every hall-of-fame musician or athlete, president, or CEO there are legions of men and women who failed to achieve such exalted status.
 We interview, follow, imitate, fixate, and attempt to replicate these survivors.
-Their strategies are often the basis of advice giving.
+Their strategies are often the basis of advice-giving.

 But are these pillars and archetypes of success the most well suited to design auspicious endeavors from?
 Or, perhaps, can we extract more value from learning from the throngs of people who don’t reach the apex of their endeavor and instead examine how they failed and the missteps they took.
 This alternate methodology for designing mechanisms of success could offer valuable insights into what not to do – often much more important than what to do.

-Moving into the realm of fitness, there are athletes who podium, training plans and methodologies rise above others, fad diets rise and become bestsellers, and Instagram mavens who have have more influence than Jack Lalanne.
+Moving into the realm of fitness, there are athletes whose podiums, training plans and methodologies rise above others, fad diets rise and become bestsellers, and they become Instagram mavens who have more influence than Jack Lalanne.

 And we are none the wiser to base our health and fitness strategies on what works for these individuals who likely were in exceptional and extenuating circumstances.

-Essentially survivorship bias is a mechanism in which highlights outliers.
+Essentially survivorship bias is a mechanism that highlights outliers.
 In the aptly named book Outliers: The Story of Success, Malcolm Gladwell writes: